lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h3 id="implementation">Implementation</h3>

-An engineer makes use of the type inference and the current namespace.
-Compiler notifies them when the explicit type is necessary.
-However, there might be occasions when explicit types make code a little bit, though significantly, more effective.
+An engineer makes use of type inference and the current namespace.
+Compiler notifies them when a type should be stated explicitly.
+However, there might be occasions when specifying explicit types makes code more effective.

 Similar rules are applied for nested types and enum cases.
 The shorthand notation starting with a dot is preferred whenever is possible.

-An engineer makes use of lazy instantiation for properties that aren't immediately needed.
-They also prefer complex lazily instantiated properties for subviews of UIKit's views and view controllers, especially over configuring them within view controller's lifecycle methods implementation (a common mistake is to write big and awkward `viewDidLoad()` implementations consisting of the full view controller's initial configuration).
+An engineer makes use of lazy initialization of the properties that aren't immediately needed.
+They also prefer complex lazily initialized properties for subviews of UIKit's views and view controllers, especially over configuring them within view controller's lifecycle methods (a common mistake is to write big and awkward `viewDidLoad()` implementations consisting of the full view controller's initial configuration).

 Conditional code checks "the golden path" (the most probable option) first.
 Inverted checks (like `!incorrect`) are discouraged because of poor readability.
-When both rules appear to be mutually exclusive, an alternative way to write down the flow must be considered.
+When both rules appear to be mutually exclusive, possible alternatives shall be considered.

 **Initialization**